-Sitting side by side in the backseat, I open my mouth to reply... cut off abruptly by her mother who snaps angrily over her shoulder, "That's a very rude question, Julianne!!"
-Stunned I shut my mouth.
-Silenced and confused.
+My friend turned to me with genuine curiosity, as we sat side by side in the backseat.
+Opening my mouth to reply I was cut off abruptly by her mother snapping angrily over her shoulder, "That's a very rude question, Julianne!!"
+Stunned, I shut my mouth.

 Feeling like the black sheep became a way of life.
 It just was.
 And over time hatred for my life, myself, and for the way I looked, grew and grew.

 To escape, I would lose myself in stories and fantasies and loved books that described magical distant worlds.
 My favorites being 'The Lion, The Witch and The Wardrobe' and 'The Faraway Tree' by Enid Blyton.
 And when very young, while my mother still read to me, I loved listening to stories from 'The Lord of the Rings'.

 As a teenager I escaped into my day-dreams, barely listened in school, wrote madly in my journals, and lugged a treasured typewriter with me on family vacations dreaming one day of becoming a writer.